vishaldas/viscoelastic_scale_effects_1D/README.md

-# scale_effects_1D
-Codes for scale effects of heterogeneity for 1D medium
+# Scale effects of velocity dispersion and attenuation in layered viscoelastic medium
+Codes for work described in paper Scale effects of velocity dispersion and attenuation in layered viscoelastic medium, Geophysics 84(3), T147-T166.

+ReadMe.txt file contains description of the MATLAB scripts and functions.